The 20 Best Epidermolytic Hyperkeratosis Doctors Near Me

 Tel Aviv, TA, IL

-Ofer Sarig practices in Tel Aviv, Israel.
+Ofer Sarig practices practicing medicine in Tel Aviv, Israel.
 Sarig is rated as a Distinguished expert by MediFind in the treatment of Epidermolytic Hyperkeratosis.
-Their top areas of expertise are Palmoplantar Keratoderma, Acrokeratoelastoidosis of Costa, Epidermolytic Hyperkeratosis, and Peeling Skin Syndrome.
+They are also highly rated in 27 other conditions, according to our data.
+Their clinical expertise encompasses Palmoplantar Keratoderma, Acrokeratoelastoidosis of Costa, Peeling Skin Syndrome, and Exfoliative Dermatitis.

 Distinguished in Epidermolytic Hyperkeratosis